Catherine Morris, BA, LLB, LLM

 - "The Impact of the Media on Conflict," Department of Media and Communications, Royal University of Phnom Penh, December 2004.

 - "Creation of a Credible and Accessible Family Mediator Roster in British Columbia: Barriers and Policy Options for Effective Family Dispute Resolution."
 Victoria, BC: BC Mediator Roster Society, October, 2004.
-Online (pdf).
+Available online (.pdf).

 - "An Apology of Canadians: Moral and Other Vises."
 Workshop conducted at Come Back to the Core, National Conference of the Conflict Resolution Network Canada, Waterloo, Canada, June 3, 2004.